-Randy has been with the Tulsa World since 1979.
-He is a native of Hinton, Okla., and graduate of Oklahoma State University.
-Krehbiel primarily covers government and politics.
+I have been with the Tulsa World since 1979.
+I'm a native of Hinton, Okla., and graduate of Oklahoma State University.
+I primarily cover government and politics.
 Phone: 918-581-8365

 "We're telling our county commissioners this is a once-in-a-generation opportunity," said Gene Wallace, executive director of the Association of County Commissioners of Oklahoma, known as ACCO.
 "This is something that's going to have far-reaching affect on their counties."

 Dis-advantage: First District Congressman Kevin Hern said he's concerned that Medicare Advantage, otherwise known as Part C, might be in trouble because of changes to Medicare sought be Democrats.